Etiology

 - Mechanisms: both require retrograde movement of urine into the intestine

-- Ileal Conduit (Neobladder) (see Ileal Conduit, [[Ileal Conduit]])
+- Ileal Conduit (Neobladder) (see Ileal Conduit)

 - Epidemiology: since metabolic acidosis is a common complication of ureteroenterostomy, ileal conduits have largely replaced this procedure (however, metabolic acidosis still occurs in 10% of ileal conduit cases, especially in the presence of obstruction)